instadeepai/jumanji/docs/environments/tetris.md

         ```
 ## Action

 The action space in Tetris is represented as a `MultiDiscreteArray` of two integer values.
-The first integer value corresponds to the selected X-position where the Tetrominoe will be placed, and the second integer value represents the index for the rotation degree.
+The first integer value corresponds to the selected X-position where the Tetromino will be placed, and the second integer value represents the index for the rotation degree.
 The rotation degree index can take four possible values: 0 for "0 degrees", 1 for "90 degrees", 2 for "180 degrees", and 3 for "270 degrees".
-For example, an action of [7, 2] means placing the Tetrominoe in the seventh column with a rotation of 180 degrees.
+For example, an action of [7, 2] means placing the Tetromino in the seventh column with a rotation of 180 degrees.

 ## Reward